lacygus/Emotion_Recognition/index.md

 ## Methods

 In our project, we employed a comprehensive approach to understand and interpret facial expressions through machine learning models, focusing on the Facial Expression Recognition 2013 (FER-2013) dataset.
 The methodology involved several key steps, beginning with obtaining a baseline model, analyzing important features for emotion through dissection, and modifying the network.
-The baseline model we used is a VGGNet architecture trained on FER2013, with a test accuracy of 69.42%.
+The baseline model we used is a VGGNet architecture trained on FER2013 (Khaireddin and Chen 2021), with a test accuracy of 69.42%.
 We seek to analyze the features being used in the model to understand how the model works.
 Our goal with modifying the network is to improve accuracy.

 #### Model Architecture (VGGnet)
 ![VGGNet Architecture](images/vgg-architecture.png)